- Prior to sample drop-off please visit our sample drop-off protocol page.

 - When amounts are very different between samples, analyze in order of increasing amounts.

-At times the order can be difficult to decide but the PRC will be able to help you assess your samples.
+At times the order can be difficult to decide and the PRC team will be able to help you.